lovell/shorter/README.md

 # shorter

-Node.js module to very quickly compress short strings.
+Node.js module to very quickly (de)compress short strings.

-Uses SIMD and the entropy encoding features of [Christian Schramm](https://github.com/Ed-von-Schleck)'s [shoco](http://ed-von-schleck.github.io/shoco/).
+Uses the SIMD-powered entropy encoding features of [Christian Schramm](https://github.com/Ed-von-Schleck)'s [shoco](http://ed-von-schleck.github.io/shoco/).

+Encodes ASCII-compatible characters (`0x00` to `0x7F`)
+whilst maintaining full UTF-8 support.

+The byte length of the compressed output will never exceed the byte length of the input.

+Works well with strings up to around 100 characters and is particularly well-suited to e-mail addresses and URLs.

+Compression and decompression is typically 10x faster than zlib deflate.

 ## Installation